Cabinet of Lee Myung-bak: Incomes

 As of 2011 the average income of South Koreans had decreased.

 Unemployment

 Critics alleged that the government manipulated statistics to make unemployment appear lower to the public.
 The Korea Development Institute released a statement on October 27, 2011 that the potential unemployment rate of this time by using the survey method of the International Labour Organization was 21.2% rather than the government's 4.8%.

 Inflation and price controls

-According to the MB Consumers' Price Rate (Korean:MB물가지수) prices increased by 23% on average from 2008–2011.
+According to the MB Consumers' Price Rate (Korean:MB물가지수) prices increased by 23% on average from 2008 to 2011.

 In 2012, a policy to limit inflation was set in motion.
 It was enacted by after previous attempts by the Korean food agency only led to wild price changes.
 Baek-il, professor of Commercial Distribution Studies at Ulsan College, criticized President Lee's proposal of price controls as "interfering the supply and demandchains" and "unless the government gives subsidiary funds, it is impossible to control the prices".